goeiebook/creativelab/README.md

 }

 ```
 That's a pretty simple example.
-But the point is that code can be saved into a function, and then the stage can be cleared without manual edits.
+But it shows that code can be saved into a function, and then use to clear the stage with a single command: clearShapes();

 The problem is that the page has to be reloaded in order to load the data from local storage.
 Which means you loose the javascript context, and then have to re-enter the code.
 Faced with this problem, a bit of searching reveals: [Snippets](https://developers.google.com/web/tools/chrome-devtools/debug/snippets/?hl=en)!

 ![the snippets panel][snippets]

-At this point we have a lot of power.
-We can write a script and execute it with a simple Right-click->Run.
+Now we're talking.
+Right-click->Run.
 Now that's fun.
 And now we go overboard, copy-pasting huge blocks of code to generate arrays of shapes and colors.
 What did those handleIn/handleOut parameters do?
 Whatever it was, it was interesting.
 The results became excessive and messy, but I was proud of the result.
 Even if it wasn't totally clear how the code worked.

 ![what a mess][mess]

+And now, to submit my masterpiece of generated art.
+Clicking the 'submit' button takes quite a while... and then fails.
+500 Server Error.
+So it works locally, but I'm unable to share the results.
+I immediately interpret this to mean that I've discovered another "Break It" feature.
+I tweet about it to the #creativelab5 people; proud of what I'd found.

+![what a mess][500error]

 ---

-The next day I passed the tree that caught the boomerang.
+The following morning I walk through the park and pass the tree that caught the boomerang.
 The boomerang was gone.
 But now there was a basketball up there.

 ![boomerang replacement][basketball]